Davis Station: History

 Bob Dingle, Alan Hawker, Nils Lied, Bill Lucas and Bruce Stinear made up the first party to winter in the Vestfold Hills.
 The party was not completely isolated however as Auster aircraft flew between Mawson Station and Davis several times that year exchanging personnel and supplies.

 Davis was temporarily closed on 25 January 1965 to make resources available for the rebuilding of Casey Station.
 It was reopened on 15 February 1969 and has been continuously occupied since that time.
 The original small huts ("dongas") fell into disuse and disrepair from the late 1970s / early 1980s, with a major rebuilding program.

-Davis has become the busiest of Australia's Antarctic stations supporting a wide variety of scientific research in both the local and surrounding areas during the summer time.
-During the winter time, the principal research activity is Upper Atmospheric Physics.
+Davis has become the busiest of Australia's Antarctic stations supporting a wide variety of scientific research in both the local and surrounding areas during the summertime.
+During the wintertime, the principal research activity is Upper Atmospheric Physics.

 Logistics

 Davis is 4838 km from Hobart, the AAD's main supply hub for Antarctic operations, and 4716 km from Fremantle.